syslogx/Learning_Python/README.md

 # Goals
 The goal of this repo is to:
 - Practice Python
-- Build simple automation scripts
+- Build increasingly complex scripts (slowly but surely)
 - Track my progress as I go

 Some scripts are created as part of my coursework for WGU (D522 - Python for IT Automation), while others are random experiments and exercises.